 Cheyenne Warrior Marker historical placard, Little Bighorn Battlefield Monument, NPS.
 I’m glad to see that there’s now public acknowledgement that other human beings died here that day besides U.S. soldiers.
 Soon, I hope, that more of the Oglala, Hunkpapa, Miniconjou, Arapaho, Cheyenne, and other tribe members, their slain warriors and slain women and children as well, will be specifically remembered too, as far as we can identify them.
 There’s a general remembrance in the Indian Memorial, but it would be a very good thing, I think, to see more of the victims named if possible.
-The attack began, after all, with U.S. soldiers firing into the lodges of families, regardless of the collateral damage (a pragmatic military term to ease the conscience in war-making), the lives of noncombatants that would necessarily be lost.
+The attack began, after all, with U.S. soldiers firing into the lodges of families, regardless of the collateral damage (that pragmatic military term to ease the conscience of war-makers), the lives of noncombatants that would necessarily be lost.

 Little Bighorn Battlefield National Monument, Saturday, July 22nd, 2017